New Report: Bybit’s Post-Hack Liquidity Comeback

 Bitcoin hit a new all-time high of $112K last week, the first since December 2024, before pulling back slightly as traders locked in profits.
 As of early Monday, prices had settled just below peak levels.

-However, Bitcoin’s all-time high varies across markets.
-Using Kaiko’s tick level data by exchange for BTC-USD, we saw peak prices on platforms like Coinbase and Bullish.
+Bitcoin’s all-time high varies across markets.
+Using Kaiko’s tick level data by exchange for BTC-USD, we saw peak prices on platforms like Coinbase and Bullish, on which BTC reached $112k on May 22.
+On other platforms, such as Kraken and OKX, no trades were executed at that price.

-Despite the dramatic price move, spot trading volume remained remarkably subdued.
+Despite the dramatic price move, however, spot trading volume remained remarkably subdued.
 On May 22, volume barely topped $20 billion, more than 50% below the activity seen during Trump’s inauguration or the December 5th 2024 rally, suggesting many participants are still waiting on the sidelines amid macro uncertainty.
-Leverage and funding rates are also muted which indicates low retail participation.

 Data Used In This Analysis